Mt. Deception Climb

 Sequim Bay State Park, close to Sequim, WA.

-Many options in Sea-Tac.
+Car Rental: There are many options in Sea-Tac.

 Camping available at Sequim Bay State Park, otherwise Sequim is the closest town.